-Utilizing digital marketing tools like Search Engine Optimization (SEO) and Pay-Per-Click (PPC) will get you some serious brand building and revenue opportunities along with greater levels of engagement on your site.
+Utilizing digital marketing strategies like Search Engine Optimization (SEO) and Pay-Per-Click (PPC) will get you some serious brand building and revenue opportunities along with greater levels of engagement on your site.
 The goal for these tactics is essentially the same: to recruit and drive qualified traffic to your website.
-But for a variety of reasons, merchants have trouble focusing on both at the same time and some worry that they might cannibalize one another.
-But it’s important to remember that search engine marketing is an additive and complementary game and when SEO and PPC efforts are strategically integrated, they can actually complement and assist one another.
+But for a variety of reasons, merchants have trouble focusing on both at the same time and some worry they might cannibalize one another.
+But it’s important to remember that search engine marketing is an additive and complementary game.
+When SEO and PPC efforts are strategically integrated, they can actually complement and assist one another.

-Following and staying up to date on known search engine best practices is key for online success.
+Following and staying up to date on search engine best practices is key for online success.
 For example, can Google “crawl” your site and display your content on mobile devices?
-If not, you could be penalized by the top search engines who will push your site further back in search results or worse, never show them at all.
+If not, you could be penalized by the top search engines who will push your site further down in the search results or worse, never show it at all.

 PPC is easily tailorable to your budget needs.
 You set your own price-per-click and pay only when a customer clicks through to your site.
 If your budget increases or decreases, so can your PPC efforts.
 When it comes to managing your overall marketing budget, PPC oﬀers the highest ROI when compared to e-mail, banners and other forms of online advertising.